MatchUpDeployBuddy/MatchUp/setup/infrastructure-setup-instructions.md

 ### Step 1: Setup Google Cloud Project

 1. Open Google Cloud Console:
-   a.
-Visit the Google Cloud Console.
+   * Visit the Google Cloud Console.
-   b.
-Sign in with your Google account.
+   * Sign in with your Google account.
 2. Create a new project:
-   a.
-Click on Select a Project \> New Project.
+   * Click on Select a Project \> New Project.
-   b.
-Enter a name for your project and click Create.
+   * Enter a name for your project and click Create.

 ### Step 2: Configure Google OAuth

 1. Navigate to APIs & Services \> Google Auth Platform.
 2. Select “Branding”.
 3. Provide project information:
-   a.
-Application Name
+   * Application Name
-   b.
-Support Email
+   * Support Email
-   c.
-Contact Information
+   * Contact Information
-   d.
-Domain: Use `<supabase_id>.supabase.co` (you can find your Supabase ID in the Project Settings of your Supabase dashboard).
+   * Domain: Use `<supabase_id>.supabase.co` (you can find your Supabase ID in the Project Settings of your Supabase dashboard).
 4. Go to Clients \> Create Client.
 5. Select Application Type: Web Application.
 6. Enter a Name for your application (e.g., "MatchUP").
 7. Add Authorized Redirect URIs:
-   a.
-Navigate to your Project Settings in Supabase.
+   * Navigate to your Project Settings in Supabase.
-   b.
-Under API, find your Project URL.
+   * Under API, find your Project URL.
-   c.
-Append `/auth/v1/callback` to the URL, e.g.:
+   * Append `/auth/v1/callback` to the URL, e.g.:
       https://\<your-supabase-project\>.supabase.co/auth/v1/callback
 8. Copy Client ID and Client Secret:
-   a.
-After creating the client, copy the Client ID and Client Secret.
+   * After creating the client, copy the Client ID and Client Secret.
 Keep them safe.

 ### Step 3: Configure Supabase